DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

     * - list[string, string]
       - A list containing two strings
     * - list[list[string, float], int]
-      - A list containing a list of one string and one float and a separate integer value
+      - A list containing one list of one string and one float and one separate integer value
     * - list[filepath, h5path, int]
       - a list containing a filepath, a hdf5path and an integer value
-    * - list[int,int,int]
+    * - list[int, int, int]
       - A list containing three integer values

 Lists containing multiple data types